Chris has an incredible track record of success advising families on how to motivate their loved one to get sober.

 Right now your loved one has no foundation, one coping skill, and a way of life that isn’t working.
 But their way is still the only way they know.
 They’re afraid of the unknown just like anyone would be when faced with making a massive change.

-Your loved one in their current state of mind and body lacks the resources necessary to get themselves sober.
-Even if they want to stop, addiction makes it nearly impossible.
+Your loved one in their current state of mind and body lacks the resources to get themselves sober.
+Even if they want to stop, addiction makes it impossible.

 You and your family can make the seemingly impossible not just possible, but likely when you come together in the Intervention Process.